Cramps But No Period? Here Are 11 Possible Causes

 9. UTI

 A bladder infection—the most common type of urinary tract infection—can cause pressure or cramping in the groin or lower abdomen.
 This pain may be perceived as similar to menstrual cramps.
 If you’re also experiencing common UTI symptoms like painful or frequent urination, talk to a healthcare provider.
-Most UTIs can be treated effectively at home with antibiotics.
-(And FWIW, you can take a more proactive approach to your urinary tract health with the help of our Urinary Tract Support Powder.)9
+Most UTIs can be treated effectively at home with antibiotics.9

 10. Hormonal Birth Control